 That fight has grown more complicated in the wake of Covid.
 The global pandemic has scattered workforces, pushed commerce to the web and created new security and compliance risks.

-It met with its key vendors, data center operators and top customers to discuss how the pandemic might affect operations and map out how it can respond.
-As the company assembled a business continuity team and raced to reassure customers, new security implications took center stage.
+It met with its key vendors, data centre operators and top customers to discuss how the pandemic might affect operations and map out how it can respond.
+As the company assembled a business continuity team and raced to reassure customers, new security implications took centre stage.